 - Place onto an aluminum foil and bake for 1 hour.

-- Remove from the oven and open the aluminum foil and place back in the oven uncovered to allow the top side to become golden brown.
+- Remove from the oven and open the aluminum foil and place back in the tray uncovered to allow the top side to become golden brown.

 - You can keep the leftovers covered in the fridge for up to 3 days.